 Evernote - Founder and History

-After being founded in 2000 by Russian-American computer entrepreneur of Azerbaijani descent, Stepan Pachikov, EverNote Corporation ('EverNote' stylized with a capital 'N' by then) started marketing software for Windows desktop PCs, Tablet PCs and handheld devices like the handwriting recognition software ritePen and the notetaking and web clipping application EverNote (also with a capital 'N'), a Windows application which stored notes on an 'infinite roll of paper'.
+EverNote Corporation ('EverNote' stylized with a capital 'N' by then) began marketing software for Windows desktop PCs, Tablet PCs, and handheld devices after being founded in 2000 by Stepan Pachikov, a Russian-American computer entrepreneur of Azerbaijani descent.
+EverNote Corporation ('EverNote' stylized with a capital 'N' by then) started marketing handwriting recognition software ritePen and notetaking and web clipping application EverNote

-Under the new CEO Phil Libin, the company shifted its focus to the Web, smartphones and also the Apple Mac, starting with Evernote (now with lower-case 'n') 3.0 in 2008.
-The Evernote Web service launched into open beta on June 24, 2008 and reached 11 million users in July 2011.
+Starting with Evernote (now with lower-case 'n') 3.0 in 2008, the business moved its attention to the Web, cellphones, and the Apple Mac under the leadership of new CEO Phil Libin.
+The Evernote Web service launched into open beta on June 24, 2008, and reached 11 million users in July 2011.

-In October 2010, the company raised a US$20 million funding round led by DoCoMo Capital with participation from Morgenthaler Ventures and Sequoia Capital.
-Since then, the company raised an additional $50 million in funding led by Sequoia Capital and Morgenthaler Ventures, and another $70 million in funding led by Meritech Capital and CBC Capital.
-On November 30, 2012, Evernote raised another $85 million in funding led by AGC Equity Partners/m8 Capital and Valiant Capital Partners.
-On November 9, 2014, Evernote raised an additional $20 million in funding from Nikkei, Inc.
+In October 2010, DoCoMo Capital, Morgenthaler Ventures, and Sequoia Capital joined a $20 million investment round lead by DoCoMo Capital.
+Since then, the business has secured another $50 million from Sequoia Capital and Morgenthaler Ventures, as well as another $70 million from Meritech Capital and CBC Capital.
+Evernote secured an additional $85 million in financing on November 30, 2012, headed by AGC Equity Partners/m8 Capital and Valiant Capital Partners.
+Evernote received an extra $20 million in investment from Nikkei, Inc. on November 9, 2014.

 Evernote - Logo and its Meaning